 Charlotte Harbor July 4th Boat Parade

-Before the evening festivities, head over to Laishley Marina for the boat parade which gets underway at 11 am.
+Laishley Marina will be home to a boat parade, starting at 11 am.
 If you've got a boat, you're welcome to join in the fun.
 If not, the shoreline is a perfectly great place to wave flags and cheer.
 Details on Facebook.

-Fishermen's Village goes all out for their 4th of July celebration.
-It usually lasts most of the holiday weekend and features family-friendly festivities that build toward fireworks over the harbor.
+Fishermen's Village goes all out for their 4th of July celebration with family-friendly festivities that build toward fireworks over the harbor, beginning at 9 pm.

 On the Water